-Sighting a snake can be a rare occurrence, however when a snake is spotted whether it be in a workplace, at home or even while out walking it can be an immediate cause of alarm for most people.
-There are many different types of snakes throughout Australia, while some snakes are harmless; there are many others that are venomous.
+Sighting a snake can be a rare occurrence.
+However, when a snake is spotted in a workplace, at home or in your neighbourhood, it can be an immediate cause of alarm for most people.

 The most common venomous snakes in Australia are the Eastern Brown Snake, Western Brown Snake, Mainland Tiger Snake, Inland Taipan, Coastal Taipan, Mulga Snake, Lowlands Copper Head, Small-eyed Snake, Common Death adder and the red-bellied black snake.